-The majority of my work involves collaborations with academics in both the humanities and sciences, and with institutions such as the Ashmolean and the Victoria and Albert Museum.
-I frequently work in collaboration with composers, musicians and sound designers.
+Charles works extensively in dialogue with academics in both the humanities and sciences, and with institutions such as the Ashmolean and the Victoria and Albert Museum as well as in collaboration with composers, musicians and stage directors.

 2018 Stowe Gallery, Ordering the Cosmos, January

 Grand Harmonie Opera, On Behalf of a Madman, (writing project), May

 The White Box Gallery, (currently untitled solo show), June